LLM Advanced Legal Studies

 An opportunity to gain a firm grounding in legal research and advanced legal knowledge of multiple areas of law.
 We offer you the chance to create a personal programme of study by drawing from all the postgraduate modules offered by our LLM's in International Development Law and Human Rights, International Economic Law, International Commercial Law and International Corporate Governance and Financial Regulation.
 You can also choose a number of options from a list of modules from other departments.
-You will also develop a dissertation on a topic to be agreed and prepared with guidance from an assigned supervisor.

 - You can construct your own unique programme of study depending on your interests

 - The only core module is in research skills, not a specific subject

 - It offers a broad, well rounded range of topics, which can help tailor your degree to your future employment

 My academic experience at Warwick has surpassed my expectations.
 Being part of a large international community of students at the University of Warwick has provided me with the opportunity to meet people from all around the world and learn a lot from different cultures..

 Arshia Qazi, Legal Advisor in UAE (ICL LLM, 2017-18)

 This course is suitable for government officers, commercial lawyers, NGO workers and aspiring academics.